April 1, 2025

 With Kapwing, you can turn your video into slow motion within seconds.
 The video creation platform is completely online, so you don't need to download any app or editing software to use it.

 To get started, just upload, drag and drop, or paste a URL link to upload your video onto the Kapwing editor.
 Then, change the video speed to as low as 0.25x the original speed, add transitions and music, choose the resolution and file size, and download your video or share it with others using a unique URL.
+Note that slowing down video may affect audio quality, so you might want to consider muting or replacing the audio.

 Best features